 The National Federation of State High School Associations (NFHS) strongly recommends that student athletes consult with their doctor before taking any supplement.

 Whether you hear about sports supplements from your teammates in the locker room or the sales clerk at your local vitamin store, chances are you're not getting the whole story about how supplements work, if they are really effective, and the risks you take by using them.

-What is known is that andro and DHEA can cause hormone imbalances in people who use them.
-Both may have the same effects as taking anabolic steroids and may lead to dangerous side effects like testicular cancer, infertility, stroke, and an increased risk of heart disease.
+Andro and DHEA can cause hormone imbalances in people who use them.
+Both can have the same effects as taking anabolic steroids and may lead to dangerous side effects like testicular cancer, infertility, stroke, and an increased risk of heart disease.
 As with anabolic steroids, teens who use andro while they are still growing may not reach their full adult height.
 Natural steroid supplements can also cause breast development and shrinking of testicles in guys.

 Creatine is already manufactured by the body in the liver, kidneys, and pancreas.
 It also occurs naturally in foods such as meat and fish.
-Creatine supplements are available over the counter, and teens make up a large portion of the supplement's users.
+Creatine supplements are available over the counter.

 People who take creatine usually take it to improve strength, but the long-term and short-term effects of creatine use haven't been studied in teens and kids.
 Research in adults found that creatine is most effective for athletes doing intermittent high-intensity exercise with short recovery intervals, such as sprinting and power lifting.
 However, researchers found no effect on athletic performance in nearly a third of athletes studied.
 Creatine has not been found to increase endurance or improve aerobic performance.